marcelomogrovejo/LoginDemo.SwiftUI/README.md

     <img src="logo-logindemo-app.png" alt="Logo" width="80" height="80">
   </a>
   <p align="center">
-    A simple login demo app project which acts library to future projects.
+    A simple login demo app project.
   </p>
 </p>

 # Description
-<p>LoginDemo App is a simple project which was developed to learn 'SwiftUI' and to be a base library to future apps that need an authentication process.<br>
+<p>LoginDemo.SwiftUI is a simple project which was developed to learn 'SwiftUI' and to be a base library to future apps that need an authentication process.<br>
 The project consists of a simple sign in view that validates email (username) and password, enabling a submit button in case of success.
-It also disabled the user interaction during the sign in process meanwhile it shows a loading indicator that gives feedback to the user.
+It also disables the user interaction during the sign in process meanwhile shows a loading indicator that gives feedback to the user.
 Also it can show an alert in case of error from the API.<br>
 🚧 The project also will have a forgot password and sign up sections, which are in construction.
 </p>